 This is a timber framed and clad shed to house a domestic biomass energy system.

-Its location amongst ancient and listed buildings meant it required a more traditional style.
-The locally grown feather edge larch cladding will slowly soften to a silvery grey, and the reclaimed Spanish slate roof matches the Cornish slate roofs nearby beautifully.
+It's location amongst ancient and listed buildings meant it required a more traditional style than some of my other buildings.
+The locally grown feather edge larch cladding will slowly soften to a silvery grey, and the reclaimed Spanish slate roof beautifully matches the Cornish slate roofs nearby.

 The timber cladding for the inside was recycled, from a skip at the local woodyard, and the waste pile from the connected house's renovation.